 RCCA’s offices are designed expressly to provide a comfortable environment for people receiving chemotherapy and other types of infusions.

 “Our West Hartford, CT office has 20 treatment chairs in an infusion room designed so that everyone can look out into an open area and not feel confined,” says Dr. Kapoor.
-Similarly, Dr. Fang notes that RCCA’s infusion areas are designed to allow ample room for family or friends to sit with a patient during treatment.

 Dr. Fitzgerald explains that the RCCA offices also have specially designed “mixing areas” where medications are prepared for infusion in a manner that prevents introduction of airborne contaminants.
 “The regulations regarding preparation of infused therapies are quite rigorous, as they should be, and they actually are becoming even more stringent.
 We closely follow the evolving regulatory landscape so as to remain fully compliant with all new requirements,” he says.

 The physical environment is only one aspect of the welcoming atmosphere for infusion patients, Dr. Fitzgerald adds.
 “One advantage of going to a community-based office rather than a large hospital is that our receptionists, nurses, pharmacists, pharmacy technicians, and office personnel all come to know our patients very quickly and develop an ongoing rapport with them.”